You are here:

 Group Take-out Meals

-Arrangements for take-out meals can be made through the Director of Catering, provided it is for an approved event scheduled through the Office of Student Involvement.
+Arrangements for take-out meals can be made through the Director of Catering, provided it is for an approved event scheduled through the Office of Student Engagement.
 Student groups must first receive the approval for the event before the Dining Services will make the necessary arrangements.
 Students who will be eating their meals at the event must sign the approval form in order for the group to have the food provided at no extra cost.
 Students who sign this form may not eat that particular meal in the dining room.

 Emergency Loans